kf106/kfbcoin/README.md

 ## Installation
 Clone or download this repository.

-Depending on whether you are planning to run a master node (i.e. start a new blockchain) or a client node (i.e. connect to an existing blockchain), either got to the master folder or the client folder:

-     cd master

-or

-     cd client

 Install the required packages and initialize the virtual environment with the install script:

      sudo ./install.sh

-Then run the Python webserver.

-    ./run.sh

-This starts a local webserver.

 ## Master Node
 The master creates the original blockchain, issues assets (samplecoin in this example), issues further samplecoin automatically as the bank's supplies run low, and automates client signup.

+    ./run-master.sh

+This sets up and runs a new MultiChain blockchain if it doesn't already exist, and starts a local webserver.

 The master webserver runs on port 5050 by default.

 ## Client Node
-The client sets up a client blockchain node, makes a signup request to the master node, launches the blockchain and creates a webserver interface that allows you to check your balance and associate a name with your account.
+The client sets up a client blockchain node, makes a signup request to the master node, launches the blockchain and creates a webserver interface that allows you to check your balance and associate a name with your account, and others to join via your client node.

 Subsequently it just launches the node and webserver, as the blockchain node only needs configuration once.
+The instructions for signing up a client are on the master node website, listed in the previous section.

-If you accidentally close the client, the local webserver runs on port 5000.
+If you accidentally close the client web browser, the local webserver runs on port 5000.